MattLdwig/100-days-of-code/r1-log.md

 Completed the first exercises of'Learn Python the Hard Way', reviewed my Solidity courses and worked a bit on my trading script.

+### R192

+Started chapter 6 of #cryptoZombies, some exercises in Python and continued to configure my trading script using NumPy